MISSION

 Book Censorship

-NCAC’s Kids Right to Read Project (KRRP) confronts challenges to books in school and public libraries, advocates against book rating systems and opposes censorship in school curricula.
+NCAC’s Kids Right to Read Project (KRRP) confronts challenges to books in school and public libraries and opposes censorship in school curricula.
 We work behind the scenes with groups of teachers, administrators and school leaders on policy guidance.

 If you have experienced a book challenge in your school or library, please report it here.